 Location: Countries initially targeted for REPP support include: Benin, Burkina Faso, Burundi, Chad, Cameroon, Cote D’Ivoire, Djibouti, Ethiopia, Ghana, Kenya, Liberia, Madagascar, Malawi, Mali, Mozambique, Nigeria, Rwanda, Senegal, Sierra Leone, Tanzania, Togo and Zimbabwe.
 Other eligible countries in sub-Saharan Africa include: Angola, Cabo Verde, Central African Republic, Comoros, Democratic Republic of the Congo, Equatorial Guinea, Eritrea, The Gambia, Guinea, Guinea-Bissau, Lesotho, Mauritania, Niger, Republic of the Congo, Sao Tome and Principe, Somalia, South Sudan, Sudan, Swaziland and Zambia.

 Technology: Renewable energy technologies which are eligible for support under REPP include: grid- connected solar PV, off-grid solar PV (mini-grids and solar home systems), run-of-river hydropower, onshore wind, geothermal, biomass, biogas and waste-to-energy.

 Size: REPP supports small to medium-sized projects from 1MW to 25MW in energy production capacity.
 The exception is for wind projects, which can be up to 50MW.
 For projects below 1MW, REPP may aggregate multiple projects to reach the minimum threshold.

 Who is funding REPP and how much funding is available?

-The UK government’s Department for Business, Energy and Industrial Strategy (BEIS) provided initial donor funding of £48 million for REPP.
+The UK government’s Foreign Commonwealth and Development Office (FCDO) has provided donor funding for REPP.